Speedlink Obsidia Mouse Looks Like A Ball, Promises To Feel Like A Dream

 There are ergonomic mice, like the just-announced Speedlink Omnivi, and then there are ergonomic mice, like the Speedlink Obsidia.
 The latter doesn’t just have flashy curves like some other mice in Speedlink’s lineup; it’s rounded, almost like a ball, and is designed to reduce wrist strain for gamers and typers alike.

-Speedlink sold a vertical mouse called the Manejo (which appears to no longer be available) but this one is different.
+Speedlink sold a vertical mouse called the Manejo, but this one is different.
 The grip is in the same orientation as any normal mouse, but the spherical shape should give you a commensurately rounded grip.
 Ostensibly, this will allow it to reduce wrist strain.

 It looks sort of like the Obsidia forces you into a claw grip, but you can actually rest your hand on the mouse.
 The thumb area on the Obsidia is recessed in order to provide more grip, and the finish all around is rubberized.